-The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £933,008 (2021 - £906,303).
+The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
+The total amount of key management personnel benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £929,129 (2023 - £928,294).

-12. Related party transactions - trustees' remuneration and expenses
+13. Trustees' remuneration and expenses

-One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy Trust.
+One or more Trustees has been paid remuneration or has received other benefits from an employment with the Academy.
 The principal and other staff Trustees only receive remuneration in respect of services they provide undertaking the roles of principal and staff members under their contracts of employment.
 The value of Trustees' remuneration and other benefits was as follows:

-2022 2021 £ £ G Denham, Head Teacher Remuneration 115,000 - 120,000 115,000 - 120,000 Pension contributions paid 25,000 - 30,000 25,000 - 30,000
+2024 2023 £ £ G Denham, Head Teacher Remuneration 90,000 - 95,000 113 5,000 - 120,000 Pension contributions paid 20,000 - 25,000 25,000 - 30,000

-During the year ended 31 August 2022, no Trustee expenses have been incurred (2021 - £NIL).
+During the year ended 31 August 2024, no Trustee expenses have been incurred (2023 - £NIL).

-13. Trustees' and Officers' insurance
+14. Trustees' and Officers' insurance

-The Academy Trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
-This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business, and provides cover up to £10,000,000.
-It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme.
+The Academy has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business, and provides cover up to £10,000,000.
+It is not possible to quantify the Trustees and officers indemnity element from the overall cost of the RPA scheme membership.

-14. Intangible assets

-Computer software £

-Cost

-At 1 September 2021 19,208

-At 31 August 2022 19,208

-Amortisation

-At 1 September 2021 12,678

-Charge for the year 6,339

-At 31 August 2022 19,017

-Net book value

-At 31 August 2022 191

-At 31 August 2021 6,530
+15. Intangible assets Computer software £ Cost At 1 September 2023 19,208 At 31 August 2024 19,208 Amortisation At 1 September 2023 19,208 At 31 August 2024 19,208 Net book value At 31 August 2024 At 31 August 2023

-15. Tangible fixed assets
+16. Tangible fixed assets